Chart Color Schemes

 Infrastructure

-Highgate Hill has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Highgate Hill has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects that may impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects that could impact the area.
 Notable projects include Hampstead & Jones, Highgate Hill Terraces, 164 Melbourne Street, and Cross River Rail.
-The following list details those most likely to be relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.